Review and Herald Publishing Association

-The Review and Herald Publishing Association was the oldest of two Seventh-day Adventist publishing houses in North America.
+The Review and Herald Publishing Association was the older of two Seventh-day Adventist publishing houses in North America.
 The organization published books, magazines, study guides, CDs, videos and games for Adventist churches, schools and individual subscribers.
 It also printed and distributed the Adventist Review magazine.
-In 2014 the Review and Herald Publishing Association was absorbed by its sister publisher, Pacific Press Publishing Association but maintains its board and administrators.
-The Maryland publishing house closed and some of its personnel and assets relocated to PPPA, in Nampa, Idaho.
+In 2014 the Review and Herald Publishing Association decided to remain as a publisher, but without printing and distribution facilities.
+It maintains a board and administrators.